evgenii-d/rpi-media-node-alpha/README.md

 3. Extract image and flash SD using [etcher](https://www.balena.io/etcher/) or similar software
 4. Raspberry Pi must be connected to the network via cable

 After that, Raspberry Pi can be found on the network either by IP address (DHCP) or via mdns (zeroconf).
-Web app port - 5000
 <br>
-Something like this:
+Web app port - 5000.
+Should be something like this:
 * IP - http://192.168.1.201:5000/
 * zeroconf - http://node-1f33c68f.local:5000/
 <br>